trueos/sysadm/docs/api_reference/classes/updates.rst

 =============

 The "startupdate" action starts the specified update.
 You must specify a "target" to indicate the type of update to perform.
 The available targets are:

-* **chbranch:** will update to the specified "branch" (operating system version).
+* **chbranch:** Will update to the specified "branch" (operating system version).
 You can determine which branches are available by using the "listbranches" action.

-* **pkgupdate:** only update installed software.
+* **pkgupdate:** Only updates installed software.

-* **standalone:** only apply the update specified as a "tag".
+* **standalone:** Only apply the update specified as a "tag".
 Use the "checkupdates" action to determine the name (tag) of the update to specify.

 **REST Request**